 The project currently covers more than 180 countries.
-By gathering and analyzing comprehensive quantitative data to compare business regulation environments across economies and over time, Doing Business encourages provides an objective basis for understanding and improving the regulatory framework governing business activities around the world.
+By gathering and analyzing comprehensive quantitative data to compare business regulation environments across economies and over time, Doing Business provides an objective basis for understanding and improving the regulatory framework governing business activities around the world.

 Turkmen entrepreneurs, by effectively using the available opportunities and the conditions created by the state, proved their competitiveness and confirmed that private business is one of the most effective forms of economic management, the meeting participants said.